VenPoisen/project-Ecommerce-Django/README.md

 # project E-commerce Django
 This is an E-commerce project created using Django 4.1.4 and Python 3.8.
-The database used is a PostgreSQL hosted on AWS, and the website is hosted on (https://render.com/).
+The database used is a PostgreSQL hosted on AWS, and the website is hosted on EC2 instance on AWS.

 ## You can access the E-commerce webpage here -> https://ecommerce.alanmf.com

-> **Note**
-> It may take some time (less than 3 min) to access the webpage as it is hosted on a free plan at render.com

 ## Educational content
 This repository is for learning purposes and none of the products created within the page are real.